 An artificial grass rake is a great option for moving light debris from the surface of smaller artificial grass lawns and for spot cleaning.
 It is limited to how much debris it can remove especially if the turf is dense or has a tall blades.
 If you are a dog owner an artificial turf rake can be used to gather dog poop and collect hair before discarding or vacuuming.
 A rake for artificial grass with soft bristles is an affordable and handy device that can be useful for some owners.

 When comparing the amount of maintenance required for artificial grass vs real grass or sod there are a few similarities and a lot of big differences.
 The biggest advantage to artificial grass is it costs a lot less to maintain vs real grass and also takes a lot less time to maintain.
 Artificial grass often only needs to be maintained once or twice a year compared to real grass that requires weekly maintenance.
+Learn what damages artificial grass so you can avoid costly repairs and maintenance down the road.

 Artificial grass maintenance FAQs and tips.
 We hope this helps you keep your lawn looking great every year or help get it back to looking good after winter or an unexpected accident.
 We've listed answers to some common questions about how to maintain artificial grass that will hopefully be informative while providing peace of mind knowing that it's not the end of the world if you spill red wine or get bubble gum on your lawn.